-Both the members of the supervisory body and the auditors are elected by the shareholders' meeting.
+Members of the supervisory body and auditors are elected by the shareholders' meeting.
 The general and supervisory board must have a higher number of members than the executive board of directors.

 There are some differences in the functions entrusted to the members of supervisory corporate bodies depending on the governance structure adopted but, in general, all are responsible for: